Bluesky: Post–2024 United States presidential election growth

-In the weeks following the 2024 United States presidential election on November 5, 2024, in which Donald Trump was re-elected for a second, non-consecutive term, with Musk being his largest individual donor, millions of X (formerly Twitter) users from the United States, the United Kingdom, and Canada joined Bluesky.
+In the weeks following the 2024 United States presidential election on November 5, 2024, in which Donald Trump was re-elected for a second, non-consecutive term, with Musk being his largest individual donor, millions of X users from the United States, the United Kingdom, and Canada joined Bluesky.
 By November 13, Bluesky had reached 15 million users, growing by around 1 million users per day and reaching the top of the Apple's App Store and Google's Play Store in the United States.

 On November 19, Bluesky officially crossed 20 million users, tripling its userbase within 3 months.
 This surge also triggered a significant uptick of moderation reports, with Bluesky Safety noting on November 16 that "[i]n the past 24 hours, we have received more than 42,000 reports (an all-time high for one day).
 We're receiving about 3,000 reports/hour.
 To put that into context, in all of 2023, we received 360k reports".
 COO Rose Wang stated that the company's primary focus during the surge was ensuring the platform remained operational while maintaining the integrity of its moderation policies, emphasizing that effective content moderation enhances the user experience.

 The major increase in users led to servers being temporarily overloaded, resulting in the platform acquiring more servers.
 The surge also necessitated a growth in content moderation.
 While growth was primarily driven by Western European and North American users, popularity of the platform rose in East Asian countries like Japan as well.